Slevinski/slevinski.github.io/README.md

 SignWriting 2010 Fonts
 --------------------------
-Github repo: [signwriting\_2010\_fonts][29], currently version 0.9.1
+Github repo: [signwriting\_2010\_fonts][29], currently version 1.0

 SignWriting 2010 is a typeface for written sign languages which makes the entire [International SignWriting Alphabet 2010 symbol set][19] available in a TrueType font with OpenType features.

-The SignWriting 2010 Fonts are fully functional and nearly production ready.
-The image quality has been perfected for the TrueType fonts, but positioning, alignment, and margin issues still need to be tweaked.
+The SignWriting 2010 Fonts are fully functional and production ready.
+The image quality and glyph alignment has been perfected.

-The various settings of the TrueType fonts can be customized with the [SignWriting 2010 Tools][30] project.

 ### TrueType Font Downloads
 > Reserved Font Name: [SignWriting 2010][57] with [log report][58]